$75 In-Home Care

 For first visits the nurse starts with a full lower limb assessment of the legs, feet and toes to determine what kind of care is needed and how often.
 They then collaborate with the patient, and any caregivers, to decide a reasonable frequency of care going forward.

 We understand that things change, and often!
-We pride ourselves on our flexibility in accommodating our patients wants and needs, with respect to the nurse’s insights. -
+We pride ourselves on our flexibility in accommodating our patients wants and needs, with respect to the nurse’s insights.

-Basic Foot Care with Manicure
+Foot Care with Fungal Nail(s) Treatment

 Foot Care with Personalized Orthosis